 * RSR Interviews Discovery Institute Scientists and Associates: (see below for today's show description)

-- Michael Behe on Darwin Devolves (and finally on RSR :)
+- Michael Behe on Darwin Devolves and on Chloroquine, malaria and COVID-19

-- Scientist Who Helped Explain Protein on RSR: Doug Axe
+- Scientist who Helped Explain Protein: Doug Axe

 - Philosopher of Science Paul Nelson on Bird Flight